What To Bring

 What To Bring On Your Fishing Charter

 Please bring your entire family (6 people maximum) and plan on having a really good time while trying to catch some fish.
-We love funny, humorous, sarcastic, joking, kind, compassionate, easy go lucky people.
+We love generous, funny, humorous, sarcastic, joking, kind, compassionate, easy go lucky people.
 We love to have kids and family members with special needs and or physical and learning disabilities join us.

 Now that you have booked your fishing charter, it is time to figure out what all you need to bring with you on your trip.
 We provide a well maintained boat, your fishing license, fishing tackle, poles and plenty of bait for each trip.
 That means you do not have to go out and buy any of those things.